-Plant Science is an interdisciplinary major offered by the School of Biological Sciences in the Faculty of Science and the Faculty of Agriculture and Environment.
+Plant Science is an interdisciplinary major offered by the School of Life and Environmental Sciences in the Faculty of Science and the Faculty of Agriculture and Environment.
 Units of study in this major are available at standard and advanced level.

 Program structure and content